looosha/Mini-Ray-Tracer/README.md

 ## Acknowledgments

-The project was inspired by the <em> Ray Tracing </em> series of Peter Shirley books.
+The project was inspired by the <em> Ray Tracing </em> series of books by Peter Shirley.